We use cookies to help provide you with the best possible online experience.

 - The GP does not believe the medication is appropriate or necessary for you

-- The mediction is complex and must therefore remain with the prescribing consultant
+- The mediction is complex, requiring ongoing monitoring and must therefore remain with the prescribing consultant

 - We have not yet received the specialist letter detailing the medication prescribed - we are unable to consider a request based on a copy of a prescription